jhudson8/gulp-web-modules/README.md

 global.somethingReallyImportant = 'hello';
 ```

-intra-section (module) dependencies (synchronous using browserify)
+intra-section (module) dependencies (browserify)
 -------------
-Intra-section modules should be treated basically the same as node modules.
-These will all be packaged in the same javascript file using browserify and can be accessed synchronously.
+You can synchronously retrieve another module's exports using `requre`

-If the javascript files are within the same section (within the same directory under ./sections/)
+Intra-section modules should be treated basically the same as node modules as long as they are with the same directory under `./sections`.
+These will all be packaged in the same javascript file using browserify.

-`require('./another-module')` will reference a sibling javascript file named `another-module.js`.
+`require('./{relative file name}')` will reference a sibling javascript file named `{relative file name}.js`.
 ```javascript
 // example index.js (sections/another-section/index.js)
 var somethingImportant = require('./another-module').getSomethingImportant();